 A person who reacts too sharp on small things is probably at risk of playing in the hands of others.
-He has no proper thinking power or maybe suffering from other problems like arrogance, anger, greed etc. However, the majority of people suffer from such problems as living a reaction-free life in entity is hard to attain.
-It takes lot of efforts to reach to a level where a person could stay calm while facing criticism or take it positively.
+He has no proper thinking power or maybe suffering from other problems like arrogance, anger, greed, etc. However, the majority of people suffer from such problems as living a reaction-free life in an entity is hard to attain.
+It takes a lot of effort to reach a level where a person could stay calm while facing criticism or take it positively.

 Why do they react so sharp?

 If you go deeper into the matter, you will find that some people react before hearing the whole sentence or without even having the idea about the intention of the speaker.
 However, that makes speaker upset because his intention was not to criticize the listener but he was only talking in a general way.
 It will hurt you in the beginning for sure but you will see that you are slowly getting closer to your object.